AndreiMoraru123/LiDAR-Search/README.md

 ```
 ![blockBox](https://user-images.githubusercontent.com/81184255/194833573-ca4f09c7-9c85-45c2-ad1c-21a89a99b38a.gif)

-## PCL provides functions for rendering the pose of the boxes using quaternions as the represatation of the rotation
+## Eigen provides functions for rendering the pose of the boxes using quaternions as the represatation of the rotation

 ```cpp
 template<typename PointT>